 With their triangular D-ring and clamshell lacing, these shoes fit very securely on the user.
 These boots have the ability to hold up through all different kinds of climates and weather, while still maintaining their great appearance.
 They are lightweight boots that do not require a lot of break-in time in order to be comfortable.
 Many people use these hiking boots for their regular winter living boots.

-The Kodiak Women's Surrey II Hiking Boot are the best pair for people with mega arches or giant heels.
+The Kodiak Women's Surrey II Hiking Boot is the best pair for people with mega arches or giant heels.

 The Surrey II combines style and functionality.
 Its made of waterproof leather with sealed seams and features a fashionable felted wool collar.
 Its microfiber lining and 200gm THINSULATE™ insulation provide breathable warmth.
 The insoles are made of removable leather memory foam, while the outsoles are slip-resistant chevron rubber.